To experience responsibility and risk outdoors, is to feel the enormous riches of life

 There is a beautiful challenge and opportunity presented to us in society, in our communities and with the young people we work with.

-We can not remove adverse childhood experiences, or mental health struggles.
-What we can do is focus on improving the outcomes of young people in our communities.
 Our projects shape and have a profoundly positive impact on the development of a young person.

 A surprising or unexpected reward causes an extra dopamine release.
 So every time we do something with an uncertain outcome—taking a “risk”—increased dopamine is released while we are determining what happens.
 This release alerts other parts of the brain that the activity or situation is new and deserves attention.
 This is a kind of amplified learning that’s actively shaping the connections between neural systems in our brains.
 UCLA, Centre for the developing adolescent.